NORMAN ROCKWELL: BEHIND THE CAMERA

 Norman Rockwell: Behind the Camera is the first in-depth study of the illustrator’s remarkable yet little known reference photographs.
 I spent three years researching in the Norman Rockwell Museum’s archive of nearly 20,000 photographs and interviewed nearly a dozen of Rockwell’s models.
 In 2009, Little, Brown & Co. published my book and the Norman Rockwell Museum debuted the parallel exhibition.
 Together they reveal a rarely seen yet fundamental aspect of Rockwell's creative process, and unveil an important new body of Rockwell imagery in an unexpected medium.

 Major features on Norman Rockwell: Behind the Camera appeared in Vanity Fair and Smithsonian Magazine and The New Yorker and Time posted on-line galleries.
 Amazon, Barnes & Noble and NPR all listed it among their Best Books of 2009.
-The exhibition has traveled to nine U.S. venues, among them Brooklyn Museum in New York and George Eastman House in Rochester.
+The exhibition has traveled to ten U.S. venues, among them Brooklyn Museum in New York and George Eastman House, Rochester NY.
+It opens Nov 2017 at Huntsville Museum of Art, Huntsville AL, and Feb 2018 at Gilcrease Museum, Tulsa OK.
 Press includes reviews by The New York Times and New York Magazine and TV coverage by WCBS and WNET.

 "A wonderful new book by Ron Schick . . . that lifts the curtain on Rockwell's working methods, revealing how profoundly labor-intensive and thoughtfully imagined they were."